Benefits of a K9 Program for Police Departments

 A K9 program isn’t cheap.
 The cost of a single K9 can be as much as $10,000 upfront, and that doesn’t include the training of the dog and its handler, which can cost thousands more.
 Additionally, there are more expenses, such as insurance and specialized patrol vehicles.
 This endeavour requires a big budget.
 However, once it’s up and running, most departments can’t imagine going back to the days without a K9 program.

-Liked this post?
-Subscribe so you never miss an article.
+Subscribe to our blog so you never miss an article.